ben594/align/README.md

 6. You will be asked what type of platform the VM is.
 Select `Linux`.
 7. Now you're connected!
 In the lower left corner of the window you'll see a green bar that reads "SSH: ...".
 You can access files and run things through the terminal just as you would be able to locally.

-## Keep Track of Your Project with Gitlab
+## Keep Track of Your Project with Gitlab: Merge Requests
-### Creating a gitlab project
-1. Log into gitlab, create a new repository.
-2. Once created there will be a `Clone` button.
-Copy the `Clone with SSH` text.
-3. Navigate to the directory where you'd like to work on the project.
-4. Now run the command `git clone THE_TEXT_YOU_COPIED`.
-Make sure to replace 'THE_TEXT_YOU_COPIED' with the text you copied in step 2.

-### Making changes, using merge requests
 These instructions seem long, but they aren't complicated.
 If you've never worked with merge requests, make sure to read this thoroughly.

 To work on a gitlab project with many team members, you want to avoid working directly on the 'main' branch as much as possible.
 If multiple people work on this branch at the same time, you are likely to run into conflicts and be forced to restore old versions.
 This is a mess.
 Instead, use new branches every time you add a feature or make an edit, and then merge these into the main branch.
 This is how to do it: